Harry24k/adversarial-attacks-pytorch/README.md

 ###  :warning: Precautions

 * **All images should be scaled to [0, 1] with transform[to.Tensor()] before used in attacks.** To make it easy to use adversarial attacks, a reverse-normalization is not included in the attack process.
 To apply an input normalization, please add a normalization layer to the model.
-Please refer to [the demo](https://github.com/Harry24k/adversarial-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20(ImageNet).ipynb).
+Please refer to [code](https://github.com/Harry24k/adversarial-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20(ImageNet).ipynb) or [nbviewer](https://nbviewer.jupyter.org/github/Harry24k/adversarial-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20%28ImageNet%29.ipynb).

 * **All models should return ONLY ONE vector of `(N, C)` where `C = number of classes`.** Considering most models in _torchvision.models_ return one vector of `(N,C)`, where `N` is the number of inputs and `C` is thenumber of classes, _torchattacks_ also only supports limited forms of output.
 Please check the shape of the model’s output carefully.
 In the case of the model returns multiple outputs, please refer to [the demo](https://github.com/Harry24k/adversarial-attacks-pytorch/blob/master/demos/Model%20with%20Multiple%20Outputs.ipynb).